OCA/product-attribute/product_attribute_model_link/readme/DESCRIPTION.rst

+Create attribute values from another Odoo application ("a model").

 This module allows to link product attributes to models and populate attribute values from the model records and vice versa.

-When a record is created in a model that is linked to an attribute new attribute value will be created automatically.
+If a model is linked to an attribute :

-When a record that is linked to an attribute value is deleted linked attribute value will be deleted if it is not used or archived otherwise.
+- creating a record in the model will create a new corresponding attribute value,
+- deleting a record in the model will archive or delete the corresponding attribute value depending of it's used or not,

-If a related record field value linked to an attribute value is updated the attribute value name is updated accordingly.
+- updating a record in the model will update the attribute value name,

-If a module that implements a model linked to attribute(s) is uninstalled all the linked attribute values remain in place.
+- if the model is deleted (the app is uninstalled), all the linked attribute values remain in place.